Skip to main content

 Controllers build resource instances from requests and arrays:

-$resource = AnimalResource::byRequest($request); // from path + body
+$resource = AnimalResource::byRequest($request); // from request body only

 $resource = AnimalResource::byArray($row); // from a database row

-And serialize them per mode:
+Serialize per mode:

 $resource->toArray(AbstractResource::MODE_LIST); // respects excludeFromMode()